 NIC’s BSN program is aligned with the professional associations that guide and govern nursing practices in BC and Canada.
 Below is a list of these professional associations and information on their mandates and roles in guiding professional nursing.

 The Canadian Nurses Association is the national professional voice of over 139,000 registered nurses and nurse practitioners across Canada.
 The CNA’s goals include promote and enhance the role of nurses to strengthen nursing and the Canadian health system and to shape and advocate for healthy public policy.
 The CNA also develops the Code of Ethics for Registered Nurses, which guides the practice of nurses across the country.

 The Canadian Association of Schools of Nursing is the national voice for nursing education, research and scholarship in Canada.
 CASN is the national accrediting body for nursing education.

 Nursing in BC is a self-governing profession.
-The College of Registered Nurses of BC is mandated under the Health Professionals Act to protect the public through regulation of registered nurses, nurse practitioners and licensed graduate nurses.
+The British Columbia College of Nursing Professionals is mandated under the Health Professionals Act to protect the public through the regulation of registered nurses, nurse practitioners, licensed graduate nurses, registered psychiatric nurses and licensed practical nurses.

 Canadian Nursing Students’ Association (CNSA)

 The Canadian Nursing Students’ Association is the national voice for Canadian nursing students.
-Its goal is to increase the legal, ethical, professional and education aspects which are an integral part of nursing.
+Its goal is to increase the legal, ethical, professional and educational aspects which are an integral part of nursing.

-The Association of Registered Nurses of BC is the professional association representing RNs and Nurse Practitioners in BC.
-ARNBC works closely with the Canadian Nurses Association to ensure a continuous and effective policy presence and voice among Canadian nurses.
+The Nurses and Nurse Practitioners of British Columbia is the professional association representing RNs and Nurse Practitioners in BC.
+NNPBC works closely with the Canadian Nurses Association to ensure a continuous and effective policy presence and voice among Canadian nurses.